Quantifying Grid Resilience Against Extreme Weather Using Large-Scale Customer Power Outage Data: Introduction

-However, the study of grid resilience has been plagued by two major challenges \cite{Jufri2019, Wang2015}.
-First, there is a profound disconnect between the real-world power failure data that researchers need and what is available to them.
-On the one hand, utility companies and system operators may collect fine-grained data on failure and recovery, mainly for reporting purposes, but these are generally not shared outside service territories \cite{Bryan2012}.
-On the other hand, U.S. federal and state governments require only aggregated information, such as the total duration of customer service interruptions, from investor-owned service regions during major storms \cite{Campbell2012}.
-These data are often aggregated into daily statistics over an entire region that are too crude for use in studying the resilience of infrastructure and services \cite{Executive2013}.
-Apart from data scarcity, studies are also hampered by a lack of mathematical models that can capture the intricate dynamics of disruption and restoration processes under the impact of weather.
-Because the power grid is a complex and chaotic system \cite{Fairley2004}, the comprehensive and continuous influence of extreme weather incidents on one part of the system can accumulate and magnify to cause large effects on the system as a whole.
-As a result, identifying all the factors that contribute to massive blackouts has long been a very complicated problem.
+However, the study of grid resilience has been plagued by two major challenges \citep{Jufri2019, Wang2015}.
+First, there is a profound disconnect between the real-world power failure data researchers need and what is available.
+Utility companies and system operators may collect fine-grained data on failure and recovery mainly for reporting purposes, but they are generally not shared beyond service territories \citep{Bryan2012}.
+For example, US federal and state governments require only aggregated information such as the total customer service interruption duration from investor-owned service regions during major storms \citep{Campbell2012}.
+These data are often aggregated into daily statistics over the entire region, too crude to study the resilience of the infrastructure and services \citep{Executive2013}.
+Apart from data scarcity, such studies are also hampered by a lack of attendant mathematical models that can capture intricate dynamics between disruption and restoration processes under weather impacts.
+As the power grid is a complex and chaotic system \citep{Fairley2004}, comprehensive and continuous influence from extreme weather incidents on one part of the system can accumulate and magnify to cause large effects on the system.
+As a result, identifying the key factors that contribute to the massive blackouts has long been a very complicated problem.